iago-lito/lext/README.md

 There is no full-fleshed, centralized documentation yet, as the project is still a brutal extraction from [Clibate] internals.
+I only use it as an experimental approach to lexing for now, and will only pour more input into it if/when I'm eventually convinced that there's something new/useful within it.

 ### Lexing